BioGenGeek/My-Portfolio/README.md

 #### Titanic Survival Prediction
-a competition on kaggle : use machine learning to create a model that predicts which passengers survived the Titanic shipwreck
+A competition on kaggle : use machine learning to create a model that predicts which passengers survived the Titanic shipwreck

 #### Spotify 2023 Most Streamed Songs
 It provides insights into each song's attributes, popularity, and presence on various music platforms